 The BS in Economics program teaches students the core theories of economics.
 Students learn to analyze social and business problems and to examine the proper role of the market and the government in solving these problems.
 They are able to apply their analytical skills to analyze and interpret economic behavior and forecast political and societal trends.
 Students have the opportunity to take specialized courses such as Environmental Economics (EC 304), Game Theory (EC 355), Law and Economics (EC 320), Money and Banking (EC 341) and Public Finance (EC 330).

-Besides studying essential economic theories, you’ll also learn to analyze individual markets and assess the impact public policy has on the economy.
-We give you the quantitative reasoning and critical thinking skills you need to examine social and business problems and determine which roles government and the market should play in solving them.
-This versatile major makes you attractive to employers and prepares you for a successful career in banking, government, law, the insurance industry and elsewhere.
+Besides studying essential economic theories, students also learn to analyze individual markets and assess the impact public policy has on the economy.
+This versatile major makes students attractive to employers and prepares students for a successful career in banking, government, law, the insurance industry and elsewhere.

 Recent economics majors have secured prominent jobs with the Federal Reserve Board, General Electric, Liberty Mutual, Oppenheimer Funds and other industrial and insurance firms.

 |EC 272||Advanced Applied Statistics||3|

 |Select four economics courses numbered 200 or higher.|

 Program Learning Outcomes

 The BS in Economics program has the following three program learning outcomes: